 How & Why You Should Care For Your Dog's Paws

 Pet dogs require a good deal of maintenance as you need to keep them groomed and healthy.
-Naturally, different aspects of their wellbeing should be considered and focused on, but there's one area that often gets overlooked: the paws.
+Naturally, different aspects of their wellbeing should be considered and focused on from whether dogs need to be walked more than an hour a day to can dogs eat millet in their food, but there's one area that often gets overlooked: the paws.

 Your dog's paws are very important, and we'll show you a few ways to look after them as best as you can.
 Why is this important?
 Well, think about everything that your dog does.
 They're constantly putting pressure on their paws, so if there are issues with them, your dog could be in pain all the time.
 To avoid this, here are some care tips: